Designs, permutations, and transitive groups: Introduction

 \section{Introduction}

 In his celebrated thesis \cite{D}, Delsarte developed a theory of designs in $Q$-polynomial association schemes \cite{BCN}, and a linear programming bound on their sizes.
 This theory was extended in the 1980s by Godsil with the notion of designs in polynomial spaces \cite{G,Gp}.
-This latter theory, in particular, introduced a notion of designs in the symmetric group, which was developed further in \cite{CG}.
-In particular, $t$-transitive groups and $t$-transitive sets of permutations are $t$-designs in that sense, but not conversely.
+This latter theory, in particular, introduced a notion of permutation designs, or designs in the symmetric group, which was developed further in \cite{CG}.
+In particular, $t$-transitive groups and $t$-transitive sets of permutations are $t$-designs in that sense.
+The existence of permutation designs not coming from transitive sets of permutations is a challenging open problem.
 This notion of design cannot be understood in the context of $Q$-polynomial association schemes, as the conjugacy scheme of the symmetric group is not $Q$-polynomial.
-Unfortunately, the theory of Polynomial Spaces does not comprise a concept of inner distribution or dual inner distribition as $Q$-polynomial association schemes do.
+Unfortunately, the theory of Polynomial Spaces does not comprise a concept of inner distribution or dual inner distribution as $Q$-polynomial association schemes do.
 It does contain a linear programming bound \cite[ Theorem 14.5.3]{G}, but this bound is written in terms of polynomials.
 In a recent paper \cite{SRS}, a theory of Distance Degree Regular metric spaces (DDR spaces) was introduced, with a notion of frequencies playing the role of the inner distribution in classical $Q$-polynomial association schemes, and a concomitant notion of dual frequencies based on a system of orthogonal polynomials attached to the DDR space under consideration.
 This allows for a criterion for a set of permutations to form a design (Proposition \ref{crit}).
 While the relevant orthogonal polynomials are not known in general, in the special case of the symmetric group it is possible to use the work of Tarnanen on the conjugacy scheme of the symmetric group \cite{T} to define these polynomials in degree at most $n/2.$ In that remarkable work, Tarnanen provides an orthogonality relation for Charlier polynomials that cannot be found in the classical treatises on orthogonal polynomials \cite{KS,Sz}.
 We make explicit the dual frequency criterion when $t=1,2.$ For general $t,$ we derive a lower bound of $n(n-1)\dots (n-t+1),$ on the size of a $t$-design (Theorem \ref{sm}).
 This is best possible when sharply $t$-transitive sets of permutations exist.
-In particular, such sets are know to exist for $t=2$ when a projective plane of order $n$ exists.
+In particular, such sets are known to exist for $t=2$ when a projective plane of order $n$ exists.
 Note that Theorem \ref{sm} is stronger than Corollary \ref{cor2}, which implies that tight $2$-designs in the polynomial space of $S_n$ do not exist.

 The material is arranged as follows.
 The next section collects the necessary notations and definitions on permutations and DDR spaces.
 Section 3 collects some basic results on DDR spaces.
 Section 4 studies in particular $1$-designs and $2$-designs by a power moment method.
 Section 5 concludes the paper.